Théo Hernandez: AC Milan

 On 27 September 2024, Hernandez contributed to a 3–0 win against Lecce with a goal, which became his 29th in the Serie A. As a result, he equaled Paolo Maldini's goalscoaring record for AC Milan in the Serie A competitions and was praised on social media by the club and Maldini himself.

 On 6 October 2024, his 27th birthday, Hernandez had a controversial game in Florence, which ended in a 2–1 loss for Milan to Fiorentina, followed by his post-game argument with a referee that culminated in a red card and a subsequent two-game suspension.
 During the first half, Hernandez caused a penalty (shot saved by Mike Maignan) and failed to score from the penalty spot himself, with his shot saved by David de Gea.
 In the second, he assisted the equalizing goal scored by Christian Pulisic with a curling cross from the left side and nearly caused another penalty kick for a risky tackle inside Milan's penalty box, with the referee ultimately deciding against it after a video review.
 On 14 January 2025, he scored his 30th Serie A goal for Milan in a 2–1 away victory over Como, becoming the club's highest-scoring defender, surpassing Paolo Maldini's previous record.

 Al Hilal

-On 10 July 2025, Hernandez joined Saudi Pro League club Al Hilal permanently, for an estimated €25 million fee.
+On 10 July 2025, 27-year-old Hernandez joined Saudi Pro League club Al Hilal permanently, for an estimated €25 million fee.

+In early January 2026, Italian reports suggested Juventus were in talks over a move to bring Hernandez back to Serie A from Al Hilal, including claims of a verbal agreement and that he "misses Italy".